Certified Spray Coating "CSC" Registry

 c. secure products and associated equipment to prevent unauthorized use.

-Confirm that ramp access gates are closed securely behind you to prevent
+- Confirm that ramp access gates are closed securely behind you to prevent tailgating by unauthorized persons.

-Report security concerns or safety hazards or anomalies whether or not they are
+- Report security concerns or safety hazards or anomalies whether or not they are in your area.

 V. Environmental Issues